dotmpe/script-mpe/WorkFlow.rst

 Working on projects
 -------------------

-1. During work, timeEdition records time and description per client/project/task.
+1. During work, timeEdition_ records time and description per client/project/task.

    .. note:: Implementation

-      workLog_ is a CLI tool to augment timeEdition_.
+      workLog_ is a CLI tool to augment timeEdition.

-2. When done, freeRadical_ scans descriptions for issue or ticket IDs, asking to create new tickets where needed.
-Identifying new ToDo's or Issues with the project is an ongoing effort.
+2. When done, radical_ scans descriptions for issue or ticket IDs, asking to create new tickets where needed.
+Identifying new ToDo's or Issues with a project is an ongoing effort.

    .. note:: Implementation

-      freeRadical_ TODO: has a backend to jira and redmine.
+      radical_ TODO: has a backend to jira and redmine.

 3. yz is then used to submit the time spent on an issue to the work log of the issue tracker.
 This could be done at the end of each day.